kevinjung-evo/PayFabric-APIs-Fork/PayFabric/Sections/Transactions.md

 Please note that **bold** fields are required fields, and all others are optional.
 For more information and descriptions on available fields please see our [object reference](Objects.md).

-PayFabric support to create wallet either from [API](Wallets.md) or [Hosted Wallet Page](https://github.com/PayFabric/Hosted-Pages/blob/master/Sections/Wallet%20Page.md), we highly recommand use hosted wallet page to create wallet for security, and get the wallet ID through [Wallet Retrieve](Wallets.md#retrieve-credit-cards--echecks) API call.
+PayFabric supports creating wallets either from the [Wallets API](Wallets.md) or [Hosted Wallet Page](https://github.com/PayFabric/Hosted-Pages/blob/master/Sections/Wallet%20Page.md).
+We highly recommend using the hosted wallet page for security, and retrieve the wallet ID through the [Retrieve Wallet](Wallets.md#retrieve-credit-cards--echecks) API call.

 ###### Related Reading
 * [How to Submit Level 2 and 3 Fields](Level%202%20and%20Level%203%20Fields.md)